Jarren Duran Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks third in the league with a collective 9.8 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks fifth in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.99 team ERA ranks 12th among all league pitching staffs.
+- The Blue Jays have a 4.11 team ERA that ranks 13th among all league pitching staffs.

-- Blue Jays pitchers combine to rank 21st in baseball in home runs given up (38 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 42 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- The Blue Jays will send Kikuchi (4-0) to make his sixth start of the season.
-He is 4-0 with a 3.00 ERA and 28 strikeouts in 27 2/3 innings pitched.
+- The Blue Jays will send Manoah (1-1) to make his seventh start of the season.
+He is 1-1 with a 4.88 ERA and 28 strikeouts in 31 1/3 innings pitched.

-- The left-hander last pitched on Wednesday against the Chicago White Sox, when he threw 5 2/3 scoreless innings while giving up four hits.

-- In five games this season, the 31-year-old has amassed a 3.00 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .240 to his opponents.
+- In his most recent time out on Friday against the Seattle Mariners, the right-hander tossed five innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.